 4. Examples of the benefit, harm and potential of non-drug interventions

-This section describes three cases in which the assessment by IQWiG on behalf of the was able to prove a benefit, harm or potential.
+This section describes three cases in which the assessment by IQWiG on behalf of the G-BA was able to prove a benefit, harm or potential.
 The respective procedure was then either included in the catalogue of the statutory health insurance (SHI), removed from it, or recommended for a testing study.

 Newborns are physically examined immediately after birth using simple tests.
 In the process, certain serious heart defects may go undetected and become life-threatening.
 Pulse oximetry is designed to identify these heart defects.
 It uses a light sensor attached to the newborn's foot to measure the oxygen level in the blood.
 Low oxygen levels may indicate a critical congenital heart defect.
 The exam is painless and no blood needs to be drawn.
 It takes only a few seconds and shows the result immediately.
 The question was whether the technique, in addition to standard screening, could help detect previously undetected serious heart defects, thus preventing more severe or fatal courses.